D2KLab/CMRRS/README.md

 ![APP](restapi.PNG)

 The user can access the system by means of two functions:
 - **add_content()**: in this way the user can add a content (text or image) to the system.
 It will be encoded to a 512 embedding vector and stored into the Faiss index.
-It takes three arguments:
+    - Input:
         - text or image binary data (refer to usage.py example);
         - id: Mediaverse ID of the content to load;
         - type: "text" or "image", string describing the data type of the content to be loaded.
+    - Output:
+        - a success message in the field 'msg'
+        - the elapsed time for the operation in the field 'time'

 - **retrieve()**: the user enters a query (text or image) with the aim of retrieving  as a result the k elements most similar, to the submitted query, among those stored inside the Faiss index.
 The top K contents are ranked according to the cosine similarity with respect to the input query.
-It takes three arguments:
+    - Input:
         - text or image binary data (refer to usage.py example);
         - k: number of similar content to retrieve;
         - type: "text" or "imege", string describing the data type of the input query.
+    - Output:
+        - recommendend texts in the field 'text':
+            - 'contents' is an ordered list containing the ids (string) of the retrieved contents.
+The list is ordered based on decreasing values of similarity scores (i.e., the first content is the best one retrieved for that query)
+            - 'scores' is an ordered list of similarity scores for the retrieved contents (i.e., the first score represents the similarity between the query and the first content in the 'contents' field).

 ## Expose the service
 #### 1. Manual setup